Last Updated on

 In 1533, English ruler Henry VIII passed a law compelling all landowners to grow hemp over at least a fourth of an acre for every 60 acres of land they owned or risk a fine.
 King Henry’s law hoped to provide the necessary fibre needed for rope and sailcloth by the country’s expanding fleet.

 Thirty years later, in 1563, Henry’s successor Elizabeth I passed a similar law in an effort to expand her navy.
 The fine for not complying was £5, which at the time was the equivalent of five pounds of silver.
 That’s pretty expensive even by today’s standards.

 The increased demand for cloth of the British Navy encourages the Empire to cultivate hemp in the New World to speed up the colonization process.
 A report from 1613 states that hemp was already present across the Atlantic when the British introduced it, and that it’s better than the one found in England.

 This might have happened because, in 1545, the Spaniards brought industrial hemp to Chile and the natives started cultivating it.
-Or it might have happened because cannabis was already growing in the Americas when the Europeans reached the new world.
+Or it might have happened because the cannabis plant was already growing in the Americas when the Europeans reached the new world.
 Scientists haven’t figured that one out so far.

 Cannabis use during the late modern period

 When Napoleon Bonaparte invaded Egypt in 1798, the French troops were devastated to discover that there was no alcohol to be found, since Egypt was an Islamic country that forbade alcohol consumption.
 Instead of drinking alcohol, Bonaparte’s troops tried hashish, which they found much to their liking.

 In fact, the French troops enjoyed hashish so much that they brought it back to France, where the substance became an overnight sensation.
 The French conquest of Algeria that started in 1830 and lasted until 1847 increased the popularity of hashish consumption even further.